craigedney/eol-templates-contract/docs/tutorial.md

 >
 > ![](../images/how-to-selection.png)

-2. Copy the title of the template and paste it over the `"{title}"` placeholder inside your markdown document.
+2. Copy the title of the template and paste it over the `{title}` placeholder inside your markdown document.

 > **Screenshot:**
 >
 > ![](../images/copy-title.png)

-3. Copy the description of the template and paste it over the `"{description}"` placeholder inside your markdown document.
+3. Copy the description of the template and paste it over the `{description}` placeholder inside your markdown document.

 > **Screenshot:**
 >